jacquesfauquex/DCKV/dicm2dckv/README.md

 Examples of targets adopting this api include:

 - structdump (textual dump in stdout)
-- dicm2xml
-- dicm2json
-- dicm2cda
+- dicm2cda (extraction of encapsulatedCDA)

 ## edckvapi